arthurcgusmao/arthurcgusmao.github.io/_posts/2017-08-15-tensorflow-basics.md

 ## Dropout

 Dropout forces the network to learn **redundant** representations, making things more robust and preventing overfitting.
-Also, it makes the network act as if taking the consensus of an ensemble of networks, improving performance. `tf.nn.dropout()` is provided by tensorflow:
+Also, it makes the network act as if taking the consensus of an ensemble of networks, improving performance.
+See [`tf.nn.dropout()`](https://www.tensorflow.org/api_docs/python/tf/nn/dropout):
 ```python
 keep_prob = tf.placeholder(tf.float32) # probability to keep units